 Flax seeds help you stay fuller for longer, and help lower blood pressure, in addition to improving your cholesterol profile (3).

 When buying flax seeds, remember to look for ground seeds, as the whole ones are very difficult to absorb.
-You can add flax seeds to salads, soups, or keto bread & desserts.
+You can add flax seeds to salads, soups, or keto bread and desserts.

-If you add just a little (say, a ½ tablespoon per serving of soup) it will pass almost unnoticed, but it can also be used to add thickness and flavor.
+If you add just a little (say, a ½ tablespoon per serving) to soup, it will pass almost unnoticed, but it can also be used to add thickness and flavor.

 We’ve previously covered flax seeds in detail, so make sure to read our article here!

 #2.
 Chia Seeds

 Chia is an excellent source of fiber – a single serving of 1 oz (28 g) will give you 10 g of fiber and only 2 g net carbs.
 Additionally, it is a rather good source of protein and fat, containing 4.4 g protein, and 8.6 g fat.